theogf/AugmentedGaussianProcesses.jl/README.md

    <img src="docs/src/assets/final3D.png" width=400px>
  </p>

+ ---
+ ## Multi-Ouput models
+  - It is also possible to create a multi-ouput model where the outputs are a linear combination of inducing variables see  [IJulia example in preparation]()/[Reference][neuripsmultiouput]

 ## More models in development
   - **Probit** : A Classifier with a Bernoulli likelihood with the probit link
   - **Online** : Allowing for all algorithms to work online as well